Tuberculosis (TB) is one of the world's deadliest diseases.

 Acid-Fast Bacillus (AFB) Culture

-ARUP’s AFB lab performs testing seven days a week isolating, identifying, and performing susceptibility on most mycobacteria species.
-We use a combination of MALDI-TOF, PCR, and 16S rRNA sequencing to obtain species-level identification using known quality controlled databases.
+ARUP’s AFB Laboratory performs testing seven days a week, isolating, identifying, and performing susceptibility testing on most mycobacteria species.
+We use a combination of matrix-assisted laser desorption ionization–time-of-flight mass spectrometry (MALDI-TOF), polymerase chain reaction (PCR), and 16S rRNA sequencing for species-level identification using known quality control databases.

-ARUP processes several runs per day, every day of the week, and report stains as soon as completed.
+ARUP processes several runs per day, every day of the week, and reports stain results as soon as they are completed.

-Preliminary report and AFB stain results within 24 hours:
+A preliminary report and AFB stain results are generated within 24 hours.
+The preliminary report confirms that:

 Positive stain results are called to clients.